A free resource by NextGen Coastal — monthly OC rental market intelligence

 Santa Ana (RSO-covered)3.0% max (RSO cap)3.0% (RSO overrides AB 1482)Medium — ordinance limits legal increase

-Legal Reminder: Always provide written notice of rent increases as required by California law: 30 days' written notice for increases up to 10%; 90 days' written notice for increases over 10%.
-For properties subject to AB 1482, ensure your increase does not exceed the allowable annual cap.
-For Santa Ana RSO-covered properties, comply with the stricter local cap.
-Consult a licensed California attorney for specific compliance guidance.
+Notice rules: California law requires 30 days' written notice for increases up to 10% and 90 days' written notice for anything over 10%.
+AB 1482-covered properties must stay inside the annual cap.
+Santa Ana RSO-covered properties must comply with the stricter local cap.
+None of this is legal advice — talk to a licensed California attorney before issuing notice on a borderline case.

-When clients are evaluating new acquisition targets, we provide a prospective rental analysis that includes current market rent, 3-year rent growth projection, estimated vacancy rate, and gross rent multiplier benchmarking against recent OC sales.
-This analysis uses the same data infrastructure that powers OC Rental Data — city-level trends, submarket forecasts, and property-type-specific growth projections from our Market Trends page.
+Pre-purchase rental analysis for clients evaluating targets: current achievable rent, 3-year growth projection, vacancy estimate, gross rent multiplier against recent OC closings.
+Same data infrastructure that powers this site — city trends, submarket forecasts, property-type growth from our Market Trends page.

 Tool What It Does Cost Access